-The Queen's Medical Center, located in downtown Honolulu, Hawaii, is a private, non-profit, acute medical care facility.
-It is the largest private hospital in Hawaii, licensed to operate with 505 acute care beds and 28 sub-acute beds.
+The Queen's Medical Center, located in downtown Honolulu, Hawaiʻi, is a private, non-profit, acute medical care facility.
+It is the largest private hospital in Hawaiʻi, licensed to operate with 505 acute care beds and 28 sub-acute beds.
 The medical center has more than 3,000 employees and over 1,200 physicians on staff.

 As the leading medical referral center in the Pacific Basin, Queen's offers a comprehensive range of primary and specialized care services.
-Queen's is accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) and affiliated with VHA Inc., the national health care alliance.
+Queen's is accredited by the Joint Commission on Accreditation of Health Care Organizations (JCAHO) and affiliated with VHA Inc., the national health care alliance.
 The medical center is also approved to participate in residency training by the Accreditation Council for Graduate Medical Education.

 A Brief History: